h1xxx/linuxconsole/content/www.md

 # # hacker news, reddit

 Hacker news works great in w3m without any customizations.
 You can't create an account though as verification is required via google's javascript.
-You can send an e-mail with a request for an account though.
+Still, you can send an e-mail with a request for an account.
 All other things work just great, apart from folding the comment threads.
 Oh, and downvoted comments are not greyed out, so you need to think for yourself to determine if the comment is low quality.
 Oh, and search doesn't work, but you can